 Return dates are stamped on the date label or detailed on your self-service receipt.
 To help you manage your loans, library reminders are sent to your University email address.
 Please check it regularly.
 You can also view details of your loans via ‘My Library Record' on the library catalogue.
 We let you know in advance when your books are due to minimise the risk of you incurring fines.
 You can also renew your books over the phone or online.

 5. What should I do if I need help?

 There are lots of ways to find out more about our services:

 If you take a look at our website (University log-in required) you will see that the library is about more than books.
 We subscribe to a large number of online services - electronic journals, e-books and databases - which you can use during your time here.

 We have a range of different types of study spaces for you.
 If you need to work together, we have group rooms and designated areas; if you prefer to work alone there are individual study rooms at Kenrick and Mary Seacole Libraries.
-The Conservatoire Library even has a separate room for listening to and watching its multimedia collection.
+The Curzon Library even has a separate room for listening to and watching its multimedia collection.

 The Library of Birmingham

 New students can join the city's new library online at libraryofbirmingham.com